paulowe/gcp/kubernetes-engine.md

 - provide config files and use them as management tools
 - easily change and present the new version to kubernetes to update
 - track deployments using source control systems to see how your deployment environment/infrastructure has changed over time
+- define update strategies

+#### Update strategy
+1. Rolling updates - are a quick way to push out a new version of your application while sparing users the downtime while your app rebuilds and redeploys

+Kubernetes creates new versions of the pods one after the other before destroying